 The College actively fosters patient and public partnership through the Lay Partnership Group.
 It offers its membership a wide and growing range of benefits including a UK-wide programme of subsidised CPD events via a unique infrastructure of regional and clinical interest groups or 'faculties'.

-At a meeting of the Privy Council on Wednesday 12th November 2012, the Queen approved the grant of a Royal Charter to the College, the first Royal Charter to be granted to a complementary medicine organisation in the UK.
+At a meeting of the Privy Council on Wednesday 12th November 2012, Queen Elizabeth II approved the grant of a Royal Charter to the College.
 Rarely granted, a Royal Charter signals permanence and stability and, in the College’s case, a clear indication to others of the leadership value and innovative approach the College brings to the development of the chiropractic profession.
-The Royal Charter essentially formalises the College’s position as a unique, apolitical, consultative body, recognising its role in promoting high practice standards and certifying quality and thus securing public confidence.
+The Royal Charter essentially formalised the College’s position as a unique, apolitical, consultative body, recognising its role in promoting high practice standards and certifying quality and thus securing public confidence.

 Tim Jay, Founding President of The Royal College of Chiropractors, said: